 The Fire Weather Planning Forecast is a zone-type product used primarily for input in decision-making related to pre-suppression and other planning.
 Weather parameters represent average conditions across each of our 5 fire weather zone groupings covering the next 36 hours.
 A more general extended forecast out to 7 days is included near the bottom and finally an 8-14 day temperature and precipitation outlook for the region follows at the bottom.
-The forecast is issued no later than 6:00 am every morning during the fire weather season with start/end dates that are coordinated with our fire weather partners.
+The forecast is issued twice daily no later than 6:00 am every morning and 3 PM every afternoon during the fire weather season.
 Once the fire weather season has ended the FWF is not issued but graphical fire weather data will still be available on our office fire weather web page.

-The NWS Burlington Fire Weather Planning Forecast can be found here: https://forecast.weather.gov/product.php?site=btv&product=FWF&issuedby=BTV
+The NWS Burlington Fire Weather Planning Forecast can be found here: https://forecast.weather.gov/product.php?site=btv&product=FWF&issuedby=BT V